9 Surprising Things That Can Keep Your Relationship Healthy

 Have Exercise Dates

-Exercising with your partner can create an opportunity to serve as the other’s supporter.
-“Each person can motivate the other to work harder.
-Both of you are working, again as a team, towards a similar goal which is to reach a desired level of health,” says Justin Lavelle, chief communications officer and relationship writer for Beenverified.com.
-“In addition, watching your partner work hard to reach a goal can create feelings of admiration and attraction in you for the other.”
+Getting moving with your partner can create an opportunity to serve as the other’s supporter.
+“You’re working as a team toward parallel goals of health and fitness,” says Justin Lavelle, chief communications officer and relationship writer for Beenverified.com.
+“Plus, watching your partner work hard and break a sweat can create feelings of admiration and attraction in you for the other.”

 MORE: 18 Worst Mistakes People Commonly Make In Relationships